bee-queue/bee-queue/README.md

 - `sendEvents`: boolean, default true.
 Disable if this worker does not need to send job events back to other queues.
 - `removeOnSuccess`: boolean, default false.
 Enable to have this worker automatically remove its successfully completed jobs from Redis, so as to keep memory usage down.
 - `catchExceptions`: boolean, default false.
 Only enable if you want exceptions thrown by the [handler](#queueprototypeprocessconcurrency-handlerjob-done) to be caught by Bee-Queue and interpreted as job failures.
 Communicating failures via `done(err)` is preferred.
+- `serializeError`: function.
+Customizes how errors passed during job processing get serialized and stored in redis.
+- `deserializeError`: function.
+Customizes how errors stored in redis are passed to clients listening for failed job events.

 ### Properties
 - `name`: string, the name passed to the constructor.